Gridlock

 Gridlock on a network of two-way streets.
 The red cars are those causing the gridlock by stopping in the middle of the intersection.

 Gridlock is a form of traffic congestion where continuous queues of vehicles block an entire network of intersecting streets, bringing traffic in all directions to a complete standstill.
 The term originates from a situation possible in a grid plan where intersections are blocked, preventing vehicles from either moving forwards through the intersection or backing up to an upstream intersection.

-The term gridlock is also used incorrectly to describe high traffic congestion with minimal flow (which is simply a traffic jam), where a blocked grid system is not involved.
+The term gridlock is also used to describe high traffic congestion with minimal flow (which is simply a traffic jam), where a blocked grid system is not involved.
 By extension, the term has been applied to situations in other fields where flow is stalled by excess demand, or in which competing interests prevent progress.

 Cause

 Gridlock on Kaiser-Friedrich-Ring, Wiesbaden, Germany.
 Vehicles on three lanes blocking each other's way.

 Traffic gridlock in Miami, Florida.
 Lights are green but backups fill all the space.

 Traditional gridlock is caused by cars entering an intersection on a green light without enough room on the other side of the intersection at the time of entering to go all the way through.
 This can lead to the car being trapped in the intersection when the light turns green in the other direction.
 If the same situation occurs simultaneously in multiple intersections, these cars can be trapped in the intersections indefinitely.

 In many jurisdictions, drivers are therefore prohibited from entering an intersection at a green light if there is no room for them to clear the intersection.
 If all drivers follow this rule, gridlock is impossible.

 Another type of gridlock can occur during traffic surges between highway on-ramps and off-ramps located within a quarter mile of each other.
 Traffic exiting the highway may back up and block the entering vehicles.
 Those entering vehicles in turn back up and block the exiting vehicles.

 Gridlock is sometimes cited as an example of the prisoner's dilemma (from game theory).
 Mutual cooperation among drivers would give the maximum benefit (prevention of gridlock), but this may not happen because of the desire to maximize one's own benefit (shortest travel time) given the uncertainty about the other drivers' commitment to equal cooperation.